-If after filing your original return, you find out that you omitted some income, did not claim a certain deduction or credit, or claimed a deduction or credit for which you do not qualify, you must amend the return.
+If you omitted income or did not claim a deduction or credit to which you are entitled, or you consider that you do not qualify to claim a deduction or credit requested in your original return, you must amend it.
 Select the oval corresponding to Amended Return.
 You must submit a detail explaining why you are amending the return.
 Such return must be filed within 4 years from the date the original return was filed.